347 N. Pottstown Pike, Suite 200 | Exton, PA 19341

 Copays and Out of Pocket Limits

 Premiums for Medicare Advantage plans are typically lower than Medicare Supplement premiums, but they may have higher maximum out of pocket limits.
-In 2022, the Maximum In Network out of pocket limit that can be on any plan is $7,550 (and $11,300 out of network).
+In 2024, the Maximum In Network out of pocket limit that can be on any plan is $8,850 for in-network.
 Out of Pocket limits may be lower depending on plan.
 Most plans have a schedule of copays that you will pay depending on each covered service until you reach your Maximum Out of Pocket (MOOP).

 Many plans have a copay/coinsurance of 20% for chemotherapy and Part B drugs.
 This is likely to be your biggest expense in a Medicare Advantage plans.